 Video ads offer aesthetic appeal and business reach.
 The following stats prove how videos are compelling:

-60% of consumers find companies that provide video content trustworthily.
+- 60% of consumers find companies that provide video content trustworthy.

 Video advertising has the potential to reach a wider audience.
 Short videos with relevant and valuable information grab the attention of the audience.
 Social media platforms increase the reach of videos because users share them with their friends.